Classical causal models for Bell and Kochen-Specker inequality violations require fine-tuning: Contextuality scenarios and causal models

+A special class of phenomena are those where the probability for the outcome of one measurement does not depend on which measurement it may be performed together with, i.e.~that satisfy the property of \emph{no-disturbance}. \begin{defin}[No-disturbance] A phenomenon is said to satisfy \emph{no-disturbance} iff $\mc{P}(A|XY)=\mc{P}(A|X)$ and $\mc{P}(B|XY)=\mc{P}(B|Y)$ for all values of the variables $A$, $B$, $X$, $Y$ for which those conditionals are defined. \end{defin} In the causal-model notation, the no-disturbance conditions are denoted by $(A\ind Y|X)$ and $(B\ind X|Y)$.
+Compatibility scenarios naturally satisfy those conditions, since $X$ and $Y$ can only take joint values as pairs of compatible measurements, and the no-disturbance condition is implicit in the very meaning of compatibility~\cite{Abramsky2011}.
+In Bell scenarios this assumption is called \emph{no-signalling}, and where the measurements $X$ and $Y$ are performed in space-like separated regions, it is justified by relativity.

-Whereas no-disturbance and no-signalling are purely properties \emph{of phenomena}, the definitions below are about properties \emph{of causal models} for phenomena in contextuality scenarios.
-We may also say that a phenomenon violates a certain property when no causal model for the phenomenon satisfies that property.
+Whereas no-disturbance and no-signalling are purely properties \emph{of phenomena}, the subsequent definitions are about properties \emph{of causal models} for phenomena in contextuality scenarios.
+We say that a phenomenon violates a property when no causal model for the phenomenon satisfies that property.

-A natural requirement within the causal models framework is the assumption of \emph{no-fine-tuning}, or \emph{faithfulness}.
-It has the flavour of Occam's razor: one should not postulate causal connections that are not apparent in the phenomena.
-If we can't signal faster than light, say, we should not \emph{a priori} postulate faster-than-light causation.
-It can also be motivated by the principle that if a phenomenon has a certain symmetry, the causal model should respect that symmetry.
-No-disturbance, for example, can be understood as a symmetry of the phenomena.

-With this motivation in mind, suppose that the phenomenon displays some conditional independence, say $(A\ind Y|X)$, but that the actual causal structure in the world is such that the corresponding d-separation, $(A\ind Y|X)_d$ doesn't hold.
-For example, there may actually be a causal link from $Y$ to $A$.
-But if that's the case, why can't we observe them to be correlated?
-The only way this can be the case is if some of the parameters of the model (e.g. the distribution of the latent variables) takes a special distribution of values to wash out those correlations.
-This is precisely what happens, e.g. in Bohmian mechanics, where the hidden variables are constrained to satisfy the ``quantum equilibrium'' condition \cite{Durr1992}.
-In other words, the parameters of Bohmian mechanics are finely-tuned to reproduce the quantum correlations while preserving no-signalling at the operational level.
-A {\it faithful} causal model, on the other hand, has no such hidden causal connections.

-\begin{defin}[Faithfulness (no fine-tuning)] A causal model $\Gamma$ is said to satisfy \emph{no fine-tuning} or be \emph{faithful} relative to a phenomenon $\mc{P}$ iff every conditional independence $(C\ind D|E)$ in $\mc{P}$ corresponds to a d-separation $(C\ind D|E)_d$ in the causal graph $\mc{G}$ of $\Gamma$. \end{defin}

-Note that although Bohmian mechanics violates no-fine-tuning, this does not by itself imply that this must be the case for all causal models for quantum theory.
-This situation is analogous to Bell's motivation for his 1964 theorem, when he wanted to decide whether all quantum hidden variable models must have the objectionable nonlocality of Bohmian mechanics.
-Here we show that all classical causal models for quantum theory must have the objectionable property of fine-tuning.

-Mathematically, Bell-nonlocality and KS-contextuality amount to the non-existence of a factorisable hidden variable model, which in the language of causal models translates to:
+Bell-locality and KS-noncontextuality are equivalent to the existence of a factorisable hidden variable model, which in the language of causal models translates to: